eleon182/os-alerts/README.md

 #os-alerts

+#Description
-require this module to handle all alerting
+Require this module to handle all alerting.

+#Features
+- Allows user to retrieve history of all logs.